Last Exit to Springfield: Reception

 Michael Moran of The Times ranked the episode as the sixth-best in the show's history.
 Screen Rant called it the best episode of the fourth season and the second greatest episode of The Simpsons (behind "Homer's Enemy").

 Director Mark Kirkland considers the episode to be one of the most surreal episodes that he has worked on because it has a lot of story crammed into it, many parodies and several fantasy sequences, such as Homer's Godfather Part II-inspired meditation on organized crime.
 Al Jean has also called it one of the "craziest" episodes.
 Homer's line "Uh...yeah." (with the animation and line delivery implying Homer is lying) after being asked if he found the bathroom is one of Jay Kogen's favorite Simpsons jokes.

 In The A.V.
 Club, Nathan Rabin writes that "'Last Exit To Springfield' is a popular candidate for the single greatest episode of The Simpsons, the greatest television show of all time...
 What makes this episode so special?
 What makes it the very best of the best?
 The answer, I think, comes down to joy.
 For an episode centering on emotionally charged, high-stakes labor negotiations and the horror of cut-rate dental care, 'Last Exit To Springfield' positively radiates an unlikely but pervasive sense of joy...Much of this joy is musical in nature.
 'Last Exit To Springfield' is filled with both music and sequences blessed with a real sense of musicality", citing Lisa's Yellow Submarine-esque hallucination and Burns's dream of running the plant without workers.
 He also notes the episode's social commentary: "Underneath the richly merited jabs at labor’s propensity for corruption lies a real respect for labor’s capacity for good.
 In its own exquisitely cynical way, 'Last Exit To Springfield' offers a surprisingly nuanced depiction of the strengths and weaknesses of organized labor."

-In 2024, Rolling Stone ranked "Last Exit to Springfield" as the second greatest episode of television of all time.
+In 2024, Alan Sepinwall of Rolling Stone ranked "Last Exit to Springfield" as the second greatest episode of television of all time, behind only Breaking Bad’s "Ozymandias".